biddster/node-red-contrib-wemo-emulator/README.md

 # node-red-contrib-wemo-emulator

+**NOTE** if you're upgrading from a version prior to 1.0.0, it is recommended that you get Alexa to forget all devices and rediscover.
+This is due to the fix to prevent duplicated wemo-emulator devices appearing in the Alexa app.

 Why might you want to emulate Wemo?
 Well I wanted to be able to control my Node-RED Raspberry Pi using my Amazon Echo.
 The Echo has Wemo support built in so I thought I'd give it a try.